| |

 |

-Distribution: |
+| Distribution: | Elle Driver |

-Linosa is a minor island south of Sicily, far from the Italian mainland, which the locals call "solid land," or terraferma.
+| Synopsis: | Linosa is a minor island south of Sicily, far from the Italian mainland, which the locals call "solid land," or terraferma.
 When a local fishing boat runs into a raft teeming with exhausted, dying Africans, wizened captain Ernesto (Mimmo Cuticchio) instinctively rescues six swimmers, while the Coast Guard arrives to save, and repatriate, the rest.
 The next day the authorities confiscate his boat because he failed to report the illegal immigrants that he and his crew took to the island.
+Even more dangerously, Ernesto offers shelter to a boy and his pregnant mother who gives birth in their garage, against the will of his daughter-in-law Giulia (Donatella Finocchiaro) and unbeknownst to three young tourists sleeping next door.